VioletDao/CFTPInstructions/README.md

 ### Description:
 Currently, the web file-manager that CompleteFTP supports is based on the elFiner file manager (see [here](https://enterprisedt.com/products/completeftp/doc/guide/html/howtousefilemanager.html)).

-However, it's possible that you can replace that one by a specific file-mananger called [angular file-manager](https://github.com/joni2back/angular-filemanager).
+However, it's possible that you can replace that one by a specific file-manager called [angular file-manager](https://github.com/joni2back/angular-filemanager).

 We would like to recommend you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.